-43 World Wildlife Federation.
-Avenue du Mont-Blanc 1196, Gland, Switzerland. <waterriskfilter.panda.org>

-3.1.3 declaration: Information made publicly available:

-- by the manufacturer on a publicly available registry; or

-- on the manufacturer's or certifying organization's website in the form of a certification report, or equivalent, issued by the certifying organization; or

-- on the manufacturer's website, if the product is self-declared to conform to this Standard.

-3.1.4 disclosure: Information made available to the audience specified in criterion (e.g., purchasers, public, etc.).

-3.1.5 documentation: Information to be provided at time of verification or certification.
+&lt;sup>43 World Wildlife Fund.
+1250 24th Street NW, Washington, DC 20037. <www.worldwildlife.org>

-3.1.6 end-of-life (EOL): Life-cycle stage of a product when it is no longer intended for use and are destined, or intended to be destined for, dismantling, material recovery, recycling or disposal.

-3.1.7 energy recovery: An operation where the material is used principally as a fuel or to generate energy.

-3.1.8 energy management system (EnMS)4: A set of interrelated or interacting elements to establish an energy policy and energy objectives, and processes and procedures to achieve those objectives.

-3.1.9 environmental management system (EMS)22: Part of the management system used to manage environmental aspects, fulfil compliance obligations, and address risks and opportunities.

-NOTE 1 - Management system: set of interrelated or interacting elements of an organization to establish policies and objectives and processes to achieve those objectives.
+- 3.1.6 end-of-life (EOL): Life-cycle stage of a product when it is no longer intended for use and are destined, or intended to be destined for, dismantling, material recovery, recycling, or disposal. - 3.1.7 energy recovery: An operation where the material is used principally as a fuel or to generate energy. - 3.1.8 energy management system (EnMS): A set of interrelated or interacting elements to establish an energy policy and energy objectives, and processes and procedures to achieve those objectives. - 3.1.9 environmental management system (EMS): Part of the management system used to manage environmental aspects, fulfil compliance obligations, and address risks and opportunities. - NOTE 1 Management system: set of interrelated or interacting elements of an organization to establish policies and objectives and processes to achieve those objectives.
 A management system can address a single discipline or several disciplines (e.g., quality, environment, occupational health and safety, energy, financial management).
 The system elements include the organization's structure, roles and responsibilities, planning and operation, performance evaluation and improvement.
-The scope of a management system can include the whole of the organization, specific and identified functions of the organization, specific and identified sections of the organization, or one or more functions across a group of organizations.

-NOTE 2 - Environmental aspects: element of an organization's activities or products or services that interacts or can interact with the environment.

-3.1.10 feedstock: Raw material used in a manufacturing process.

-3.1.11 fiber-based: Cellulose material derived from trees and other plants.

-3.1.12 greenhouse gas (GHG) inventory: Identification and quantification of emissions and removals of greenhouse gases from manufacturing processes.

-3.1.13 impact assessment categories11: Classifications of human health and environmental effects caused by a product throughout its life cycle.

-3.1.14 initial service providers: Company that performs recycling and/or refurbishment services for product / equipment / components; and that contracts directly with the manufacturer, or indirectly through a manufacturer's agent, and is the first party to provide one or more initial take-back services.

-3.1.15 inventory data11: The identification and quantification of energy, resource usage, and environmental emissions for a particular product, process, or activity.

-3.1.16 life cycle assessment (LCA): A framework for the compilation and evaluation of the inputs, outputs, and the potential environmental impacts of a product system throughout its life cycle, from the extraction of resources and the production of raw materials, to product manufacturing, transportation / distribution, use and reuse, maintenance, and recycling and/or disposal.

-3.1.17 manufacturer: The legal entity that is the owner or the licensee of the brand or trademark under which the product in the scope of this Standard is placed on the market, and:

-- manufactures a product; and/or - has a product designed or manufactured; and/or - acquires a product for sale under their brand or trademark.

-3.1.18 packaging: All materials of any nature to be used for the containment, protection, handling, delivery and presentation of products from the manufacturer to the user or the customer.

-NOTE - for the purposes of this Standard, unless otherwise noted, the term "packaging" only applies to sales packaging or primary packaging, i.e., packaging that contains and protects and is designed to deliver a product unit to the final user or customer and does not include pallets.
+The scope of a management system can include the whole of the organization, specific and identified functions of the organization, specific and identified sections of the organizations. - NOTE 2 Environmental aspects: element of an organization's activities or products or services that interacts or can interact with the environment. - 3.1.10 feedstock: Raw material used in a manufacturing process. - 3.1.11 fiber-based: Cellulose material derived from trees and other plants. - 3.1.12 greenhouse gas (GHG) inventory: Identification and quantification of emissions and removals of greenhouse gases from manufacturing processes. - 3.1.13 impact assessment categories: Classifications of human health and environmental effects caused by a product throughout its life cycle. - 3.1.14 initial service providers: Company that performs recycling and/or refurbishment services for product / equipment / components; and that contracts directly with the manufacturer, or indirectly through a manufacturer's agent, and is the first party to provide one or more initial take-back services. - 3.1.15 inventory data: The identification and quantification of energy, resource usage, and environmental emissions for a particular product, process, or activity. - 3.1.16 life cycle assessment (LCA): A framework for the compilation and evaluation of the inputs, outputs, and the potential environmental impacts of a product system throughout its life cycle, from the extraction of resources and the production of raw materials, to product manufacturing, transportation / distribution, use and reuse, maintenance, and recycling and/or disposal. - 3.1.17 manufacturer: The legal entity that is the owner or the licensee of the brand or trademark under which the product in the scope of this standard is placed on the market, and: - manufactures a product; and/or - has a product designed or manufactured; and/or - acquires a product for sale under their brand or trademark. - 3.1.18 packaging: All materials of any nature to be used for the containment, protection, handling, delivery and presentation of products from the manufacturer to the user or the customer. - NOTE for the purposes of this standard, unless otherwise noted, the term "packaging" only applies to sales packaging or primary packaging, i.e., packaging that contains and protects and is designed to deliver a product unit to the final user or customer and does not include pallets.